-As the Recycling Coordinator, Amy’s main goal is to increase to the University’s recycling and reuse percent while decreasing the output of solid waste disposal.
+As the Recycling Coordinator, Amy’s main goal is to increase the University’s recycling and reuse percentage while decreasing the output of solid waste disposal.
 She has implemented changes to make regular recycling simpler and easier for the campus community, as well as discovering new ways to recycle more materials and reduce waste in general.
 Such initiatives include the annual e-waste recycling events to reduce electronics waste, the Move-Out, Cleanout program to donate unwanted dorm items at the end of the year, coordination with departments to reduce and reuse supplies, and many more.
 The result of her hard work is evident in the impressive increase in our recycling percent from 17.5% in 2007, to 32.2% in 2010.
 In addition to recycling and waste reduction, Amy works continually to increase sustainability at the University through increased education and awareness by engaging in student and staff activities and events, coordinating biweekly Go Green! articles, and maintaining the sustainability webpage, blog, and facebook.

 When she is not working to save the planet, Amy enjoys reading, walking and being outdoors, and being a “Mommy”.